A Lot of People are Dying to Come to the U.S.

 The individuals featured in Green Card Stories are representative of immigrants’ desire to contribute to U.S. society and to continue to improve their life.
 Many of the individuals have been recognized on local and national levels for the work that they have done.

-Farah Bala will be part of a volunteer team headed to Tanzania, Africa in June 2012 to work with children and teachers through the International Theater and Literacy Project.
-The students will create an original performance piece and stage it for their community.
-In addition, Farah and the other volunteers will design and give Personal Development workshops to the teachers in these schools so that they are able to continue working with the children at the end of the project.
+Farah Bala was part of a volunteer team headed to Tanzania, Africa in June 2012 to work with children and teachers through the International Theater and Literacy Project.
+The students created an original performance piece and stage it for their community.
+In addition, Farah and the other volunteers designed and gave Personal Development workshops to the teachers in these schools so that they would be able to continue working with the children at the end of the project.

 Three Iranian films starring Mary Apick were featured at the UCLA Celebration of Iranian Cinema from April 13-29, 2012: